AlirezaSaadatmand/Flappy-Bird/README.md

-A Flappy Bird game that had no graphics
+Flappy Bird game that has no graphics

 hope you enjoy :)